 If you want to increase your contact form submissions, include copy that makes it clear what problems you can help people solve and what they can expect if they fill out the form.

-After that, they’re prompted to let the firm know a little bit about their case, such as what type of accident they’ve been in.
-This can be a good way to reduce the number of low-quality submissions you receive but you have to be careful about the language you use.
+Asking visitors the cause of their claim can be a good way to reduce the number of low-quality submissions you receive, but you have to be careful about the language you use.

-The Champion Firm uses checkboxes that include things like professional negligence, premise liability, and wrongful death.
+The Champion Firm uses buttons that include professional negligence, premise liability, and wrongful death.

-Also, if you’re going to go this route—be prepared to lose out on a lot of valuable leads.
+Also, if you’re going this route—be prepared to lose out on many valuable leads.
 Firms that do this are doing it for themselves, not their clients.